Ksyos/imagemagick-heic-static/README.md

 # imagemagick-heic-static
 Static ImageMagick binaries with HEIC support.
 Only supports for HEIC and PNG is included for converting HEIC images to PNG.

-To build a new release using docker:
+## To build a new release using docker for CentOS 7

 First update the build.sh script for new versions.